-The ANZCA policy on bullying, discrimination and harassment for Fellows and trainees acting on behalf of the College or undertaking College functions.
+The ANZCA policy on bullying, discrimination and harassment for fellows, trainees and specialist international medical graduates acting on behalf of the college.

 The ANZCA feedback management policy.

 For more information contact the director of professional affairs (assessor) at assessor-requests@anzca.edu.au.